motherjones/datawrapper/README.md

 # MoJo Datawrapper

 Datawrapper is a great app for making charts and tables that look good and don't require programming skills.
 This is Mother Jones's fork of the original.
+Forked by [@soycamo](https://twitter.com/soycamo), [@tasneemraja](https://twitter.com/tasneemraja), and [@jaeahjlee](https://twitter.com/jaeahjlee).

 # More on Datawrapper